D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.French/readme.French.txt

 --

+Note sur le mod Talents of Faerun :
+	- Les composants de sorts peuvent être installés avant ou après The Workshop Kitpack, je recommande de les installer avant(en particulier les sorts d'IWD).
-Note sur le mod Talents of Faerun : Les composants de sorts peuvent être installés avant ou après The Workshop Kitpack (personnellement, je les installerais avant).
-Les autres composants doivent être installés après The Workshop Kitpack.
-Certains pourraient être installés avant, mais le plus simple est de tout installer après.
+	- Les composants liés aux races peuvent être installés avant ou après The Workshop Kitpack.
+	- Les composants qui tweak les kits devraient être installés après The Workshop Kitpack (Certains peuvent être installés avant, mais ils sont souvent tous mélangés, il est donc plus simple de tout installer après.)
+- The divine casting kits have full support for custom spheres.
+Must be installed before the cleric revisions.
+- All kits need to be before anything that touches the proficiency or HLA screens (or buttons might not work).

+NOTE: This was asked about, so I'll mention that ToF Evasion can be installed before or after this mod.
+Kits that gain Evasion will gain it whether installed before or after.
+Spells/abilities that allow an Evasion check will only do so if Evasion is already in the game.
+If you want to install Evasion before this mod, consider using the IWDification version instead.

 --

+OlvynSpells notes:
+- Spell tweaks can be installed before or after this mod.
+I'd recommend to install them before.
+- Paladin/Ranger components can be installed before or after.
+Note that these need to be installed after most other kit mods.
+- New spells can be installed before or after.
+Note that these need to be installed after most other kit mods (OlvynSpells adds spells directly to the kit tables for some classes).
+- Untested with 3e metamagic component.
+To be safe, install it after this mod.

+--

 Capacités de haut niveau (HLA) Pièges et Chants du barde :

-- v4.7.8 update: Le Prédateur peut désormais utiliser n'importe quel piège HLA (l'ordre d'installation n'a pas d'importance).
-- Le Chantre de la poudre est compatible avec les chants de haut niveau du barde (HLA) du mod Rogue Rebalancing (y compris le Chant Persistant).
-Cela nécessite de patcher les chansons de rr, donc The Workshop Kitpack doit être installé après rr.
-- Le Chantre de la poudre peut sélectionner les chants de haut niveau du barde (HLA) du mod Talents of Faerun, mais la capacité spéciale (permettant de changer de chanson) sera remplacée par le chant HLA du jeu original sans mod.
-De plus, la capacité "Chant Persistant" de ToF fonctionnera avec les autres chants de haut niveau du barde (HLA), mais n'affectera pas les chansons du Chantre de la poudre.
-- Le Chantre de la poudre n'est pas testé avec d'autres les chants de haut niveau du barde (HLA) ajoutées par des mods (s'il en existe).
+- Rogue Rebalancing: Powder Keg is compatible with the RR HLA song (including Lingering song).
+Requires patching the RR songs, so this mod needs to be installed after RR.
+- Shohy's bard song mod: The HLA song from Shohy's mod by default gives an ability to switch to it.
+This mod will patch that ability for better compat with Powder Keg songs (remove delayed effects).
+Install after Shohy's mod for best compatibility.
+- Bardic Wonders: Powder Keg will gain Bardic Inspiration at level 1 if installed after that component.
+If installed after the Bard Song Mechanics tweak, a line will be added to the "Change Song" ability for the HLA song, describing the tweak effects.
+- Talents of Faerun: Powder Keg can take the HLA song, but the special ability (to switch songs) will change to the vanilla HLA song.
+This mod should be installed before the ToF HLA component (or buttons might not work).
+- Untested with other bard revisions.

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------